adon-cloudcannon/landing-page-test/src/collections/posts/what-is-a-git-based-cms-and-why-you-should-use-one-revolutionizing-content-management-systems.md

 ## Edit content visually with CloudCannon

 CloudCannon is a Git-based CMS perfect for editing content-rich static sites.
 Beyond the benefits of Git-based CMSs mentioned above, CloudCannon’s CMS also offers the ability to edit your content visually with our intuitive Visual Editor.
 This means no more editing in the dark: changes are shown live on the page to further improve content workflows.
-What’s more, with the CloudCannon Visual Editor you can also build site pages visually using a component library, all with no technical knowledge needed.
+What’s more, with the CloudCannon Visual Editor you can also build site pages visually using a custom component library set by your developer.
 Choose <a target="_blank" rel="noopener" href="https://cloudcannon.com/git-cms/">CloudCannon as your Git-based CMS</a> to empower marketing and content teams to deliver exceptional digital experiences with ease.

 <!-- notionvc: 4015f6a6-b9de-40a2-96a2-fe7832278b22 -->